w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

 ## 6. Connect Virtual Hub `BRIDGE` with Physical Interface (e.g. `eth0`)

+If you are planning to use the tap interface (local bridging), skip this step.
+Please see section 8 for the local bridge.

 ```
 VPN Server>BridgeDeviceList      <----
 BridgeDeviceList command - Get List of Network Adapters Usable as Local Bridge